-Milestone C training takes place in a hands-on laboratory environment to facilitate internship experiences, minimizing standard classroom-style lectures.
-Centered around a design project emulating real-world engineering development programs, our curriculum components are listed on the diagram to the right and detailed below.
+All Milestone C programs create a hands-on experience facilitating an internship environment for high school students and minimizing standard classroom-style lectures.
+Centered around a design project emulating real-world engineering development programs, the primary curriculum components are detailed below.

-Our program was created by leaders at Fortune 500 aerospace corporations and veteran military aviators as a streamlined yet high-impact approach to cultivating future leaders in STEM fields.
-Much like a workout routine targeting multiple muscle groups, this high-impact curriculum takes a multi-disciplinary approach to developing key skills that we call the Essential Learning Outcomes (ELO):
+Much like a workout routine targeting multiple muscle groups, our high-impact curriculums take a multi-disciplinary approach to developing key skills that we call the Essential Learning Outcomes (ELO):

 - Professional Conduct & Confidence